-Heartwood’s extremely dedicated directors bring many and varied skills to the board, which is chaired by Barbara Merriam and co-chaired by Isobel Bisby.
+Heartwood’s extremely dedicated directors bring many and varied skills to the board, which is chaired by Barbara Merriam and vice-chaired by Christine Flammer.

 Barbara Merriam, a former Director-General at the Department of Justice, has also held positions with the National Crime Prevention Centre, Family Violence Division of Health Canada, and Children’s Aid Society.
 Barbara has wide knowledge and experience in social, health and criminal justice issues and is Past President of the Ontario Association of Social Workers (Eastern Branch).

 Christine Flammer, born and educated in the UK, has almost twenty years of not-for-profit leadership experience at the regional and national levels in Canada and abroad.
 A former Executive Director of Hopewell, she has also worked with national organizations such as the Canadian Diabetes Association and Canadian Stroke Network.
 An active and committed participant in the community, Christine has received recognition from the Ontario Minister for Women's Issues in the form of a "Leading Women, Building Communities" award "for exceptional leadership in working to improve the lives of others in the community".

 Treasurer Patricia Day CPA, CA, CFP, CBV, TEP is a chartered accountant with over 30 years of tax and accounting experience.
 She is a partner at Ginsberg Gluzman Fage and Levitz, and a chartered business valuator.
 Pat is former treasurer and board member at REACH Canada, as well as the Women’s Business Network.

 Secretary Hoppy Roy is one of the original founders of Heartwood House.
 A qualified elementary school teacher who has also worked in UK community television, Hoppy has spent many years teaching adult literacy and computer skills, training volunteers and running workshops.
 Hoppy was an education councillor with People, Words & Change adult literacy for over 20 years.